Tattoo: Modern associations

-Tattoos are strongly empirically associated with deviance, personality disorders and criminality.
+Tattoos are strongly associated with deviance, personality disorders and criminality.
 Although the general acceptance of tattoos is on the rise in Western society, they still carry a heavy stigma among certain social groups.
 Tattoos are generally considered an important part of the culture of the Russian mafia.

 Current cultural understandings of tattoos in Europe and North America have been greatly influenced by long-standing stereotypes based on deviant social groups in the 19th and 20th centuries.
 Particularly in North America, tattoos have been associated with stereotypes, folklore and racism.
 Not until the 1960s and 1970s did people associate tattoos with such societal outcasts as bikers and prisoners.
 Today, in the United States many prisoners and criminal gangs use distinctive tattoos to indicate facts about their criminal behavior, prison sentences and organizational affiliation.
 A teardrop tattoo, for example, can be symbolic of murder, or each tear represents the death of a friend.
 At the same time, members of the U.S. military have an equally well-established and longstanding history of tattooing to indicate military units, battles, kills, etc., an association that remains widespread among older Americans.
 In Japan, tattoos are associated with yakuza criminal groups, but there are non-yakuza groups such as Fukushi Masaichi's tattoo association that sought to preserve the skins of dead Japanese who have extensive tattoos.

+In the 2010s–2020s, consent-based postmortem tattoo preservation services emerged, in which families request the surgical removal and permanent preservation of tattooed skin as a memorial object.
+Published price lists indicate costs starting around US$1,699 for small pieces and rising to US$80,000–100,000 for full-body suits, with some European entry-level services quoted from about €300.

 Tattooing is also common in the British Armed Forces.
 Depending on vocation, tattoos are accepted in a number of professions in America.
 Companies across many fields are increasingly focused on diversity and inclusion.
 Mainstream art galleries hold exhibitions of both conventional and custom tattoo designs, such as Beyond Skin, at the Museum of Croydon.

 In Britain, there is evidence of women with tattoos, concealed by their clothing, throughout the 20th century, and records of women tattooists such as Jessie Knight from the 1920s.
 A study of "at-risk" (as defined by school absenteeism and truancy) adolescent girls showed a positive correlation between body modification and negative feelings towards the body and low self-esteem; however, the study also demonstrated that a strong motive for body modification is the search for "self and attempts to attain mastery and control over the body in an age of increasing alienation".
 The prevalence of women in the tattoo industry in the 21st century, along with larger numbers of women bearing tattoos, appears to be changing negative perceptions.